instead-hub/instead/doc/stead3_en.md

 The game is the directory in which the script should be placed (text file) main3.lua.
 (Note, the presence of the file main3.lua means that you write the game on STEAD3!)
-Other game resources (lua scripts, images, and music) should be in thisdirectory.
+Other game resources (lua scripts, images, and music) should be inside the game directory.
 All links to resources are given relative to this directory -- the directory of the game.

 At the beginning of the file main3.lua can be defined header consisting of